Thann/nodemon/README.md

 # chode
-Restart node processes using chokidar!
+Auto-restart node apps using chokidar!

+`npm install thann/chode`

+`if (require('chode')()) return;`

+And your app will restart on any changes to the folder it's in!

+You can also pass options through to chokidar